campg2j003/JAWS-Script-for-Audacity/What's new.md

-(This file last updated 2/29/2020)
+(This file last updated 3/2/2020)

-# New in 2.2.2-beta-2020-03-01.
+# New in 2.2.2-beta-2020-03-02.
 - Added code to handle speaking position after cursor motion commands.
-When this implementation speaks it speaks updated information, but it doesn't always speak.
-An alternative implementation always speaks, but sometimes the screen has not yet been updated.
+In v2.3.3 the position controls are updated in the background after the cursor motion operations complete.
+When this script implementation speaks it speaks updated information, but it doesn't always speak.
+This implementation was used instead of an alternative implementation which always speaks, but sometimes before the screen has been updated.
 - The equalizer dialog is now recognized in Audacity 2.3.3.
 - In the equalizer dialog SayNextLine and SayPriorLine now speak the DB value on DB sliders.
 SayNextCharacter, SayPriorCharacter, and SayCharacter still speak percentage.
-# New in 2.2.2-beta-2019-11-10
 - Update for Audacity 2.3.3.
 Added function FindToolbar to find a toolbar.
 Updated GetAudacityState, SayPlaybackMeter, and SayRecordingMeter.

-# New in 2.2.2-beta-2019-04-28
 - Disabled check for selected track in IsTrackSelected.
 This avoids a problem when using Alt+Left/RightArrow to move between labels (and many other keys) which requires you to change tracks before the tracks report as selected.

 # New in 2.2.2-beta-2018-10-25